boblsturm/aimusicgenerationchallenge2023/README.md

 # The Ai Music Generation Challenge 2023

-Unlike the previous three editions ([2020](https://boblsturm.github.io/aimusic2020/), [2021](https://github.com/boblsturm/aimusicgenerationchallenge2021), [2022](https://github.com/boblsturm/aimusicgenerationchallenge2022)), the 2023 challenge is focused generating an _artificial music tradition_ rather than generating a particular form of existing traditional music.
+Unlike the previous three editions ([2020](https://boblsturm.github.io/aimusic2020/), [2021](https://github.com/boblsturm/aimusicgenerationchallenge2021), [2022](https://github.com/boblsturm/aimusicgenerationchallenge2022)), the 2023 challenge is focused on generating an _artificial music tradition_ rather than generating a particular form of existing traditional music.

 ## What is the challenge?